Navigation

 Managing an early miscarriage

 Your healthcare team will do their best to help you through this difficult time.
-You can read more about the emotional impact in our section – After a miscarriage.
+You can read more about the emotional impact in our After a miscarriage section.

-You might not need any medical or surgical treatment after a miscarriage – it will usually happen naturally in time.
+You might not need any medical or surgical treatment for a miscarriage.
+They usually happen naturally in time.
 You’re likely to have period-like tummy cramps and heavy bleeding.
-You may also pass some clots but you might not have much bleeding at all.
+You may also pass some clots.
+But some people don’t have much bleeding at all.

-If you’re still bleeding or the bleeding hasn’t started after two weeks, your doctor may offer another scan, and possibly treatment.
+After two weeks, your doctor may suggest another scan if you’re still bleeding, or bleeding hasn’t started.
+You may need some treatment.
 Your doctor will help you to understand what to expect, and discuss what might be best for you.
-Unless you need emergency treatment, you’ll have time to think about the options and decide what’s right for you.

 Medicines

-Medicines can start or speed up the process of miscarriage.
-You can take a pessary that you put into your vagina and/or tablets.
-You’re likely to have period-like cramps and very heavy bleeding with these medicines – more than you would with a normal period.
+Medicines can speed up the process of miscarriage.
+You may have tablets to swallow, or a vaginal pessary.
+You’re likely to have period-like cramps and very heavy bleeding with these medicines.
+Both will be more than with a normal period.
 You’re also likely to pass some clots.
-The bleeding can continue for up to three weeks.
+Bleeding can continue for up to three weeks.

-The medicines may make you feel sick and cause diarrhoea so your doctor may offer you painkillers and medicines to stop you feeling sick.
-Read the patient information leaflet that comes with your medicine and ask your doctor or a pharmacist if you need advice.
+The medicines may make you feel sick and cause diarrhoea.
+So your doctor may offer you painkillers and medicines to stop you feeling sick.
+Read the patient information leaflet that comes with your medicine.
+Always ask your doctor or a pharmacist if you need advice.

-Sometimes, medical treatment doesn’t work and you may need surgery.
+Sometimes, these treatments don’t work and you need surgery.
 Your doctor will ask you to do a pregnancy test three weeks after you take the medicine.
-If it’s positive or if your bleeding is hard to deal with, go back to your doctor for more advice.
+If it’s positive or if your bleeding is hard to manage, speak to your doctor for advice.

 Surgery

-Surgery can remove any tissue from your womb.
+Surgery can remove any remaining pregnancy tissue from your womb.
 There are two main procedures.

-If you have a rhesus negative blood group, your doctor will offer you an anti-D rhesus injection after your surgery.
-This will stop your body from forming antibodies, which could be harmful to your baby if you get pregnant again.
+If you have a rhesus negative blood group, your doctor will offer you an injection after surgery.
+This is an anti-D rhesus injection.
+It stops your body forming antibodies that could harm the baby in a future pregnancy.

 Having a late miscarriage

-A late miscarriage happens between 14 and 23 weeks of pregnancy.
-If you lose a pregnancy after this time, it’s known as a stillbirth.
+A late miscarriage happens between 13 and 23 weeks of pregnancy.
+If you lose a pregnancy after this, it’s called a stillbirth.
 Going through a late miscarriage can be devastating.
 Your hospital team will do all they can to support you.

-You’ll usually need to go through the process of labour and deliver your baby if you’ve had a late miscarriage.
+You’ll usually need to go through the process of labour and deliver your baby.
 This can happen naturally or you may need to take medicines to start (induce) labour.
-You can see and hold your baby after the delivery if you wish or you may prefer not to.
+You can see and hold your baby after the delivery if you would like to.
 There’s no right or wrong decision – it’s up to you.

-Afterwards, you may have some bleeding and tummy cramps like period pain, which may last for several weeks.
+Afterwards, you may have bleeding and tummy cramps like period pain.
+This may last for several weeks.
 You’ll probably feel very tired and emotional.

 After a miscarriage